Webhooks

 Testing Webhooks

 You can trigger an HTTP webhook for testing purposes by selecting the Test tab on the webhook’s details page.
+WebSocket webhooks cannot be tested through the interface.

 Test Webhook